Posts

 What happens to someone’s property if they die without a will Indiana?

 When someone dies without a will, they are said to have died “ intestate .”
 Indiana has a set of laws that controls what happens to someone’s estate, called “intestacy statutes.”
 The primary statute that governs intestate succession is Indiana Code § 29-1-2-1 (the “intestacy statute”).
 The intestacy statute has a lot of variability and nuance, so the following is not a definitive explanation of what may happen in your situation.
 That said, here are some examples of what might happen if someone dies intestate.
-If someone dies with a spouse, no children, but surviving parents > Their spouse gets 3/4 of the estate and their parents get the remaining 1/4 of the estate.
+If someone dies with a spouse, no children, but they have surviving parents > Their spouse gets 3/4 of the estate, and their parents get the remaining 1/4 of the estate.
 If someone dies without a spouse, children, or siblings, but they have surviving parents > Their parents inherit everything.
-If someone dies without a spouse or children, but they have two parents and three siblings > Their parents would each g...
+If someone dies without a spouse or children, but they have two parents and three siblings > Their parents would ea...